roshankenia/roshankenia.github.io/_pages/about.md

 I am a second-year Master’s student in Computer Science at Columbia University, expected to graduate in May 2025.
 Currently, I am a Graduate Research Assistant in the [AI4VS Lab](https://ai4vs.cs.columbia.edu/) at Columbia University, working under the guidance of [Dr. Kaveri Thakoor](https://www.cs.columbia.edu/~kthakoor/).
 My research focuses on developing anatomically guided cross-attention mechanisms and hybrid deep learning models for 3D medical imaging, with applications in glaucoma and AMD detection.
 Previously, I conducted research at MIT Lincoln Laboratory, focusing on biomedical imaging and weakly supervised learning, and at [Dr. Zhaozheng Yin's Lab](https://www3.cs.stonybrook.edu/~zyin/index.htm) at Stony Brook University, where I developed computer vision solutions for nuclear reactor safety.
 My early research experience was with [Koo Lab](https://koolab.cshl.edu/) at Cold Spring Harbor Laboratory, exploring genomic deep learning and interpretability.

-In my spare time, I enjoy running, watching college football and *Jeopardy!*, learning Hindi, and listening to rap music.
+In my spare time, I enjoy running, watching college football and *Jeopardy!*, playing squash, and gardening.

 **My Interests**